Reducing Noise Level in Differential Privacy through Matrix Masking: Mathematical Setup for Collecting and Releasing Pseudo-Data Set Satisfying Differential Privacy

-We will show that under settings (B) and (C), with matrix masking, the noise magnitude $\sigma^2$ needed to achieve $(\e, \delta)$-DP can be much smaller than that needed under the noise only setting (A).
-First, it is obvious that an $(\e, \delta)$-DP scheme under setting (A) will remain $(\e, \delta)$-DP with the extra matrix masking in setting (B) or setting (C).
-We state this in the following lemma whose proof is provided in subsection~\ref{sec:proof.BC<A} \begin{lemma} Assume that, for a given noise variance value $\sigma=\sigma_0$, the mechanism $Y(\matX)$ in setting (A) is $(\e, \delta)$-DP.
-Then for this value $\sigma=\sigma_0$, the mechanism $Y(\matX)$ is also $(\e, \delta)$-DP in setting (B) and in setting (C). \end{lemma}
+We will show that under the setting (B) with matrix masking, the noise magnitude $\sigma^2$ needed to achieve $(\e, \delta)$-DP can be much smaller than that needed under the noise only setting (A).
+First, it is obvious that an $(\e, \delta)$-DP scheme under setting (A) will remain $(\e, \delta)$-DP with the extra matrix masking in setting (B).
+We state this in the following lemma whose proof is provided in subsection~\ref{sec:proof.BC<A}. \begin{lemma} Assume that, for a given noise variance value $\sigma=\sigma_0$, the mechanism in setting (A) is $(\e, \delta)$-DP.
+Then for this value $\sigma=\sigma_0$, the mechanism in setting (B) is also $(\e, \delta)$-DP. \end{lemma}

-While the above Lemma states that the introduction of the extra matrix masking will never require a stronger noise variance condition to achieve $(\e, \delta)$-DP, we want to explore when the mechanisms in settings (B) and (C) with matrix masking will require a weaker condition to achieve $(\e, \delta)$-DP.
+While the above Lemma states that the introduction of the extra matrix masking will never require a stronger noise variance condition to achieve $(\e, \delta)$-DP, we want to explore when the mechanisms in setting (B) with matrix masking will require a weaker condition to achieve $(\e, \delta)$-DP.
 To study this, we first state another mathematical condition for a release mechanism $Y(\matX)$ to satisfy $(\e, \delta)$-DP.
-(The proof is provided in subsection~\ref{sec:proof.DPdensity}) \begin{lemma} Assume that, given any data set $\matX$, $Y(\matX)$ follows a distribution that is absolutely continuous with respect to the Lebesgue measure.
-And let $p_{Y(\matX)}$ denote the probability density of $Y(\matX)$.
-Let
+(The proof is provided in subsection~\ref{sec:proof.DPdensity}) \begin{lemma} Assume that, given any raw data set $\matX$, $Y$ follows a distribution that is absolutely continuous with respect to the Lebesgue measure.
+And let $p_{\matX}$ denote the probability density of $Y$ when the raw data set is $\matX$.
+Denote

-Then the mechanism $Y(\matX)$ satisfies $(\e, \delta)$-DP if \be P[Y(\matX) \in \mathcal{\bar S}_{\matX,\matX'}] \le \delta \ee for all neighboring $\matX$ and $\matX'$.
+Then the mechanism satisfies $(\e, \delta)$-DP if \be P_\matX[Y \in \mathcal{S}_{\matX,\matX'}] \le \delta \ee for all neighboring $\matX$ and $\matX'$.

-Also, if $P[Y(\matX) \in \mathcal{\bar S}_{\matX,\matX'}] > \delta$ for any neighboring $\matX$ and $\matX'$, then the mechanism $Y(\matX)$ is not $(\e', \delta')$-DP for any $0<\e'<\e$ and $\delta' =(1-\frac{e^{\e'}}{e^\e})\delta$. \end{lemma}
+Also, if $P_\matX[Y \in \mathcal{S}_{\matX,\matX'}] > \delta$ for any neighboring $\matX$ and $\matX'$, then the mechanism is not $(\e', \delta')$-DP for any $0<\e'<\e$ and $\delta' =(1-\frac{e^{\e'}}{e^\e})\delta$. \end{lemma}

-We will show that it is easier to achieve condition~\eqref{eq:DP-bound0} in settings (B) and (C) than in setting (A).
-Then Lemma~\ref{lem:DPdensity} implies that it is easier to achieve $(\e, \delta)$-DP in settings (B) and (C) than in setting (A).
+We first derive sufficient and necessary conditions on the noise magnitude $\sigma$ for achieving ~\eqref{eq:DP-bound0} in setting (A), and the sufficient and necessary conditions are very close to each other.
+Then we show that achieving $(\e, \delta)$-DP in setting (B) can require much smaller $\sigma$ than those required by the necessary condition for ~\eqref{eq:DP-bound0} in setting (A).
+Thus Lemma~\ref{lem:DPdensity} implies that it is indeed easier to achieve $(\e, \delta)$-DP in setting (B).